Ulster Bank: 21st century

 Ulster Bank began freezing certain current and deposit accounts in the Republic of Ireland on 11 November 2022, which were to be closed 30 days later, as part of its staggered process of eventually closing all such accounts.
 Twenty-five of their branches closed on 6 and 13 January 2023 and were taken over by Permanent TSB.
 The remaining 63 branches closed on 21 April 2023.

 On 21 November 2023, Ulster Bank announced it would close a further 10 branches in Northern Ireland in 2024, thereby reducing its total number of branches to 25.

-On 27 June 2025, Ulster Bank handed their banking license in the Republic of Ireland back to the Central Bank of Ireland.
+On 27 June 2025, Ulster Bank handed their banking licence in the Republic of Ireland back to the Central Bank of Ireland.